-The Fund Management Company has entered into an agreement with FCG Risk & Compliance AB to maintain the compliance function and to act as the company's Compliance Officer.
+The Fund Management Company has entered into an agreement with Advisense AB to maintain the compliance function and act as the company's Compliance Officer.

 IT

 The Fund Management Company has entered into an agreement with VMI AB for the company's IT maintenance and support.